 Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (Organization for Economic Co-operation and Development)

 The partners at Kohn Kohn and Colapinto have worked pro bono with U.S. officials, foreign governments and international NGOs in order to realize the global whistleblower protections promised in the Convention.
 We are the authors of a major report published by the National Whistleblower Center entitled The Importance of Whistleblower Rewards in Combating International Corruption.

 The Foreign Corrupt Practices Act

-The law provides for whistleblowers to receive an award between ten and thirty percent of the total amount recovered by the government if a successful enforcement action follows their disclosures.
+The law provides for whistleblowers to receive an award between 10 and 30 percent of the total amount recovered by the government if a successful enforcement action follows their disclosures.
 The Foreign Corrupt Practices Act also allows whistleblowers to file their claims anonymously in the U.S., thereby evading the threat of retaliation.
 Furthermore, the Dodd-Frank Act’s anti-retaliation provisions also provide protection for employees who work in the United States and blow the whistle on Foreign Corrupt Practices Act violations.

 Under the whistleblower protection provisions of the FCPA and Dodd-Frank Act, as of September 2014 over 1,000 whistleblowers from 82 countries have filed claims in the United States, and international whistleblowers have obtained over $30 million in awards.
 Below are some newspaper articles highlighting this progress: